 Remember the following:

-- If you smoke, try to stop smoking before your operation.
+If you smoke, try to stop smoking before your surgery.

-You may need to stop taking certain medicines, such as warfarin, before your surgery.
+You may need to stop taking certain medicines, such as warfarin, aspirin, or other

-- Follow your healthcare provider’s instructions regarding medicine use before surgery.
+Follow your provider’s instructions regarding medicine use before surgery.
+This includes

 You may need some routine tests before the procedure to assess your health before